PaulaRS/paula-ramos-silva/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Evolutionary Biologist, PhD
+role: Molecular Biologist and Bioinformatician (she/her, PhD)

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name:
+  - name: NanoString Technologies
     url:

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: Molecular Biologist and Bioinformatician (she/her, PhD)

 # Interests to show in About widget
 interests:
   - Molecular Evolution
-  - Comparative Genomics
-  - Proteomics
-  - Transcriptomics
+  - Omics
   - Bioinformatics
   - Data visualization
   - Biomineralization
+  - Spatial Biology

 # Education to show in About widget
 education: